-Serbia: Energy Agency to control market participants, penalties for poor electricity and gas16.
-January 2014. / News Serbia Energy
+Serbia: Energy Agency to control market participants, penalties for poor electricity and gas, News Serbia Energy

 The Energy Agency has adopted rules on the monitoring of technical and commercial parameters and quality regulation of electricity and gas supply.
 This will enable the establishment of quality standards for the delivery of these fuels and penalties for those who do not meet the stipulated quality standards.